 Yaacov Petscher, Ph.D. is a Deputy Director of NCIL and leads the Screening and Identification Strand of the center.
 Dr. Petscher is an Associate Director at the Florida Center for Reading Research and the Director of the Quantitative Methodology and Innovative Division, at Florida State University.
 He is interested in the development and application of statistical models to data in order to understand why students differ in their reading skills, as well as creative disseminations of research through technology and alternative mediums.

-Sarah Sayko, M.Ed., is a Deputy Director of NCIL, and leads the Parent and Family Strand of the center.
+Sarah Sayko, Ed.D., is a Deputy Director of NCIL, and leads the Parent and Family Strand of the center.
 She is a Senior Research Associate at RMC Research Corporation in Arlington, VA.
-Sarah is the West Virginia State Coordinator for the Appalachia Regional Comprehensive Center.
-Ms. Sayko is experienced in designing professional learning experiences and resources for school leaders and practitioners in evidence-based literacy practices and on how to implement these practices in schools.
-She was an elementary reading coach and literacy specialist in two Massachusetts school districts and is a certified K-12 reading specialist.
+Sarah was previously a literacy content specialist with the Center on Instruction (COI) and a technical assistance provider with the National Reading Technical Assistance Center (NRTAC).
+She was an elementary reading coach and literacy specialist in two Massachusetts public school districts and is a certified K-12 reading specialist.

 Nancy J. Nelson, Ph.D., is the Co-Lead of Professional Development for NCIL.
 She is a Research Assistant Professor at the Center on Teaching and Learning at the University of Oregon, and the Director of Clinic and Outreach Services which houses the CTL Clinic.
 Dr. Nelson’s research focuses on developing and evaluating math and reading interventions for grades K-8.
 She is a nationally certified school psychologist, and a former middle and high school special education math teacher.